Constellation-Labs/documentation-hub/validate/automated/uninstall/uninstall-begin.md

 We will be asked if we want to retain the `nodectl.log` file.

-If we choose `y` here, the current `nodectl.log` file will be saved for review later, after `nodectl` is no longer on the server and the VPS is no longer a Constellation Node.
+If we choose `y` here, the current `nodectl.log` file will be saved for review later, after `nodectl` is no longer on the server and the VPS is no longer a Constellation Network node.

 The nodectl logs will be copied to the `/var/tmp/` directory as `nodectl.log`.